Adam and Jenn O'Neal Adam and Jenn O'Neal

 IMG_4909.jpg

-We also added so many classes, classes, classes!
+We added so many classes, classes, classes!
 Everything from mocktail making with lavender simple syrup with Jeff Naples, the Beard Behind the Bar, to lavender distillation.
 You name it, we tried it this year with great success.
 Look for a whole line-up of farm experiences based around lavender next year.

 We so enjoyed having so many out to the farm to share our knowledge.
 We love getting to meet new people who share our excitement and love of plants.